GatorShan/Tragopogon-Inflorescence-RNA-seq-Analysis/Annotation/GO_enrichment/README.md

 # Gene ontology enrichment analysis
 ## 1. Description
 We used the [pipeline](https://github.com/trinityrnaseq/trinityrnaseq/wiki/Running-GOSeq) provided by Trinity for GO enrichment analysis.
-The pipeline used [GOseq](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2010-11-2-r14), which takes the gene length into consideration.
+The pipeline used [GOseq](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2010-11-2-r14), which takes gene length into consideration.

 ## 2. Prepare files
 ### 2.1 Extract GO assignment